-Such a perfect breakfast treat to make in the fall: Pumpkin Doughnut Drops
+These Pumpkin Doughnut Drops are such a perfect breakfast treat to make in the fall.

 I must admit that these are a little bit dangerous.
 You can never eat just one, and it’s very likely you’ll eat a whole bunch of them!
+You could always make my Baked Pumpkin Doughnuts, and those are good too.
+And Baked Glazed Doughnuts are pretty awesome too.
+But these fried little pumpkin doughnut drops (holes) are pretty amazing!!
 Hop on the treadmill… they’re worth it!

 Pumpkin Doughnut Drops